 - For-profit, non-government private schools would be eligible to lease vehicles and equipment at our commercial (business) rates.
 Non-appropriation language is not available.

-Let us prepare a quick quote now on any combination equipment & terms.
 We can have real numbers on your desk today–you’ll know within 60 seconds of receiving our quote if municipal leasing is the best choice for your agency!

 We’ve Got You Covered!